Andrés Carrascosa Coso

 Andrés Carrascosa Coso (born 16 December 1955) is a Spanish prelate of the Catholic Church who works in the diplomatic service of the Holy See.
-He has been Apostolic Nuncio to Ecuador since 2017.

 Biography

 Born in Cuenca, Spain on 16 December 1955, Andrés Carrascosa Coso was raised in the municipality of Alcázar del Rey.
 He studied at the Major Seminary of Saint Julian, and was ordained a priest of the Diocese of Cuenca on 2 July 1980.

 Diplomatic career

-In 1981 he entered the Pontifical Ecclesiastical Academy.
+After completing his primary education, he studied philosophy and theology at the Major Seminary of Cuenca, and later took a one-year course on priestly spirituality in Frascati.

+He was ordained a deacon on March 17, 1979, and received priestly ordination on July 2, 1980, both from Bishop José Guerra Campos, being incardinated in the Diocese of Cuenca.

+He holds a licentiate in Biblical Theology from the Pontifical Gregorian University, as well as diplomatic training from the Pontifical Ecclesiastical Academy and a licentiate in Canon Law and a doctorate in International Law from the Pontifical University of St. Thomas Aquinas.

+He joined the diplomatic service of the Holy See on May 1, 1985, and subsequently worked at the Pontifical Representations in Liberia and Denmark, the Council for Public Affairs of the Church, the Mission to the United Nations Office and Specialized Institutions in Geneva, and the Apostolic Nunciatures in Brazil and Canada.

-On 31 July 2004, Pope John Paul II appointed Carrascosa Coso titular archbishop of Elo and Apostolic Nuncio to the Democratic Republic of the Congo.
+On 31 July 2004, Pope John Paul II appointed Carrascosa Coso titular archbishop of Elo and Apostolic Nuncio to the Republic of the Congo.
 On 26 August he named him Nuncio to Gabon as well.
 He received his episcopal consecration on 7 October from Cardinal Angelo Sodano.

 On 12 January 2009, Pope Benedict XVI appointed Carrascosa Coso Apostolic Nuncio to Panama.

 On 22 June 2017, Pope Francis appointed Carrascosa Coso Apostolic Nuncio to Ecuador.

+On 11 December 2025, Pope Leo XIV appointed him as Apostolic Nuncio to Portugal.

+He is fluent in Spanish, Italian, French, English, German, and Portuguese.